Commentary on MFI interest rates

 Interest rates on outstanding amounts

-The average interest rates on outstanding amounts of deposits of households changed by just a few basis points in May.
-More pronounced changes were recorded for non-financial corporations.
+The average interest rates on outstanding amounts of deposits of households changed by just a few basis points in October.
+Similar changes were recorded for non-financial corporations.

-The average interest rates on outstanding amounts of loans to households changed by just a few basis points in May.
-Interest rates on outstanding amounts of loans to non-financial corporations changed at a faster pace.
+The average changes in interest rates on outstanding amounts of loans to households were just a few basis points in October.
+Interest rates on outstanding amounts of loans to non-financial corporations changed at the same pace.

-The overall interest rate on loans to households edged up to 4.47%.
-The interest rate on loans for house purchase also rose, reaching 3.67% (with the rate on outstanding amounts of mortgage loans picking up to 3.53%).
-The rate on consumer credit dropped to 8.56% and the rate on other loans decreased to 4.73%.
+The overall interest rate on loans to households edged up to 4.55%.
+The interest rate on loans for house purchase also rose, reaching 3.79% (with the rate on outstanding amounts of mortgage loans picking up to 3.65%).
+The rate on consumer credit dropped to 8.41% and the rate on other loans was flat at 4.77%.

-The average interest rate on loans to non-financial corporations fell to 5.25%.
-The rate on loans with maturity of up to one year decreased to 5.49%.
-The rate on loans with maturity of over one year and up to five years declined to 5.95%.
-The rate on loans with maturity of over five years edged down to 4.91%.
+The average interest rate on loans to non-financial corporations was also unchanged at 5.18%.
+The rate on loans with maturity of up to one year decreased to 5.35%.
+The rate on loans with maturity of over one year and up to five years decreased slightly to 5.84%.
+The rate on loans with maturity of over five years rose to 4.86%.

 Notes: